ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-power-module.rst

 .. warning::

-   The Power Module's maximum input voltage is 18V.
+   Most Power Module's maximum input voltage is 18V.
 This is the maximum allowed by the on-board regulator.
 (4 cell LiPo max).

 .. warning::

-   The Power Module does not have sufficient power for servos or high current devices such as FPV transmitters.
+   The Power Module provides enough power for the flight controller, receiver, lower power peripherals like a low power lidar and telemetry radio but it does not have sufficient power for servos or high current devices like FPV transmitters and the RFD900 telemetry radios.

-   -  The power module does provide sufficient power for the Pixhawk/APM, your receiver and a small electronic module such as a PPM encoder or 3DR telemetry radio.
-   -  You may "control" servos from signal pins, but the servos must be powered by a separate ESC.

 Connecting the PM to a flight controller board
 ==============================================